nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

 ulimit -n 65535
 ```

-The ulimit setting can be set in the [qwcontrold](/administration/maintenance/startup.md#launcher)
+The ulimit setting can be set in the [rundeckd](/administration/maintenance/startup.md#launcher)
 startup script, or [profile](/administration/configuration/config-file-reference.md#profile).

-Restart QW Control.
+Restart Rundeck.

 ### Java heap size

-The `qwcontrold` startup script sets initial and maximum heap sizes
+The `rundeckd` startup script sets initial and maximum heap sizes
 for the server process.
 For many installations it will be sufficient.

-If the QW Control JVM runs out of memory, the following error occurs:
+If the Rundeck JVM runs out of memory, the following error occurs:

     Exception in thread "main" java.lang.OutOfMemoryError: Java heap space

 Heap size is governed by the following startup parameters:
 `-Xms<initial heap size>` and `-Xmx<maximum heap size>`

-You can increase these by updating the QW Control [profile](/administration/configuration/config-file-reference.md#profile).
+You can increase these by updating the Rundeck [profile](/administration/configuration/config-file-reference.md#profile).
 To see the current values, grep the `profile` for
 the Xmx and Xms patterns: